ehafenmaier/golang-101/readme.md

 - Maps are a reference type

 ## Interfaces
 Go program to demostrate interfaces.
+Similar concepts to how interfaces are used in C#.
+The main difference being C# interface are declared and not implicit.
 Main takeaways:
 - Interfaces are a special ***type*** that cannot have values assigned to them
 - Interfaces are not like ***generic types*** in other languages like C#
 - Interfaces are ***implicit*** (no formal link or declaration needed)

+## Shapes
+The second short assignment to learn how to work with interfaces.
+Building structs to represent squares and triangles and a ***shape** interface that requires a ***getArea()*** function.
+Then a print function that accepts a shape interface argument to print the area to the screen.